College Prep Systems

 Session 1v: July 27

-The last session is the glue: you kid will take everything they learned and make a plan to be ready for college.
+The last session is the glue: your student will take everything they learned and make a plan to be ready for the hidden curriculum demands of college, including the tactics to help them independently advocate successfully for themselves.

 Logistics